NickAger/nickager.github.io/x2-cv.md

 #### iOS Contracting, The Learning Clinic
 4/2012 - 10/2015

-Contracting as a senior developer and “Technical Design Authority” iOS/Objective-C. Developed award winning iOS apps for patient observation recording, tracking and escalation between nurses and doctors within hospitals.
+Contracting as a senior developer and “Technical Design Authority” iOS/Objective-C. Developed award winning iOS apps for patient observation recording, tracking and escalation between <a href="#vitalpac-nurse" rel="leanModal">nurses</a> and <a href="#vitalpac-doctor" rel="leanModal">doctors</a> within hospitals.

 * Recruited, led and mentored an iOS development team.
 * Modernised a legacy code-base by introducing well defined protocols between components and encouraged coding standards based on industry best practice.